How to Call Institutional Funders

 Better: “I understand that my project may not be the best fit and I appreciate you taking the time to speak with me.
 I look forward to applying to you if I have a different project better suited to your funding priorities.”

 Remember that a call is a great way to start a relationship with the funder: seize the opportunity!
-Do you have any tips or tips for connecting with funders?
-Feel free to share them in the comments or via email to email@example.com.
+For more information to help you fundraise confidently and successfully, check out Fundraising for Artists: The Ultimate Guide.

 About Courtney Harge

 Courtney Harge is a producer, director, and professional arts administrator originally from Saginaw, MI.
 She is the Founder and Artistic Director of Colloquy Collective, a theater company based out of Bedford-Stuyvesant, Brooklyn.
 She has worked for the Elaine Kaufman Cultural Center, Theater for the New City, The Public Theater, Gibney Dance, and, most recently, the New York Foundation for the Arts with a focus on institutional fundraising, crowdfunding, and fiscal sponsorship.
 She holds a Masters of Professional Studies, with Distinction, in Arts and Cultural Management from Pratt Institute and a Bachelors of Fine Arts with Honors from the University of Michigan in Theater Performance.
 Her credo (#HustlingKeepsYouSexy) is not merely a hashtag; it’s a way of life.